Masum-Osman/PHP-OOP/README.md

-The basic script of PHP OOP
+The basic script of PHP OOP for Begginer.